spacekitteh/hLLVM/README.md

-HsLlvm -- Haskell implementation of LLVM
+HsLlvm -- Haskell implementation of LLVM-3.5

 Goal:
 ==========================================
-- Port all LLVM optimizations
-- Provide functionalities to generate and maniuplate LLVM code
+- Provide functionalities to generate and maniuplate LLVM code in pure Haskell

 Build: